coder-mike/microvium/doc/getting-started.md

 ![https://youtu.be/8Lct7Ak1taQ](./images/snapshot.gif)

 Note that the script and the host need to agree on the ID `1234` as a way to identify the `sayHello` function as part of the script's API.

 ## Restoring a Snapshot in C

 This section will take you through creating the above host in C instead of Node.js.
 The details of this may vary depending on the compiler you're using.
 If you're targeting an MCU, you may want to incorporate these changes directly into your existing firmware project, which will require some sensible adaptation of these instructions.

+If any of this is confusing, please don't hesitate to raise an issue [on GitHub](https://github.com/coder-mike/microvium/issues) -- I want to make this tutorial as easy to understand as possible, and it will help if people submit their confusion so I can improve on it.

+See [here](../test/getting-started/code) for the full example of this source code (including all the examples in the document).

 ### Step 1: Create a project